Advent of Code 2015 - Day 19 - Medicine for Rudolph

 };

-With a listing of all the replacements and the initial molecule now available we can use these values in determining all the possible molecule variants.
+With a listing of all the replacements and the initial molecule now available, we can use these values to determine all the possible molecule variants.

 const getMoleculeVariants = function* (